coreos/docs/oem/index.md

 ### Integrating with systemd

 If your provider requires an agent, you'll need to have the agent managed by systemd.
-To do this, your `run.sh` will add the required systemd service files at boot, then start them.
+To do this, your `run` will add the required systemd service files at boot, then start them.

 ```
 #!/bin/bash